 Periods.
 They’re the pits right?
 They’re the lamest of the lame, the grossest of the gross, the thorn in your uterus!
 It’s like having the flu 5-7 days out of the month except that you’re also leaking HUMAN FREAKING BLOOD out of your nether regions.
 Not only is it inconvenient, messy, and painful, but we get so much crap for having them.
-It’s why some people think we can’t be effective leaders, the excuse behind someone acting like a jerk and defending their behavior by blaming our hormones (nope, you’re just a dang jerk), and why sometimes we can’t be normal and swim like everyone else.
+It’s why some people think women can’t be effective leaders, the excuse used by jerky jerks acting like jerks to explain women getting mad at them (Oh…it must be THAT time of the month…), and why Arrested Development was canceled (just kidding).

 I’ve suffered for years, hating my body with a flaming passion every month.
-I’ve also written papers on feminine products and given speeches on the horrors behind the feminine product industry.
+I’ve also written papers on feminine products and given presentations on the horrors behind the feminine product industry.
 If the danger associated with feminine products isn’t enough to turn your hair as white as the pleasantly bleached tampons you’re carelessly inserting into your vagina (I’ll write an entry on that later), the cost will.
-A woman spends on average $7-$9 per month stopping up her flow.
+A woman spends on average $7-$9 per month cleaning up a mess that isn’t her fault.
 And without you knowing, the feminine product industry has been steadily upping their prices while simultaneously lowering the amount you get.
 Sneaky bloody bastards.

-So what is a girl to do in the world today if she has a uterus?
+So what is a lady to do in the world today if she has a uterus?
 Have I got the answer for you!
-It’s called, The Diva Cup.
+It’s called, the Diva Cup.
 I’m sure some of you have heard about this and immediately shut down the idea.
-It’s quite a foreign concept that I associated with stinky hippies who don’t believe in doctors.
+It’s quite a foreign concept that I associated with stinky hippies who don’t believe in doctors or science.
 Hippies who don’t mind sitting in a Menstrual Hut during their periods, don’t shower, and don’t mind bleeding into their clothing.
-Boy, was I wrong and did I waste a lot of time and anguish carrying around those incorrect stereotypes.
+Not that there’s anything wrong with that per say, but it sure ain’t me.
+And boy, was I wrong!
+I wasted a lot of time and anguish carrying around those incorrect stereotypes.

 The Diva Cup, or menstrual cup, is the best invention since shredded cheese in a bag.
-It’s sent from period angels who have taken pity on our plight and blessed us with “one cup to rule them all”.
-It will save you money, ease the hassle associated with periods, and leave you free to live your life.
-Here is the magical blessing that I’m sharing with all you future converts: Life-Changing Diva Cup
+It’s sent from menstrual angels who have taken pity on our plight and blessed us with the “one cup to rule them all”.
+It will save you money, ease the hassle associated with periods, protect your innards, AND leave you free to live your life.
+Here is the magical blessing that I’m sharing with all you future converts: Life-Changing Diva Cup.

 Let me just explain a few of the benefits to The Diva Cup:

-- Reusable and therefore easier on the environment and your wallet.
+- It’s reusable and therefore easier on the environment and your wallet.

-- Non-absorbent meaning there is no risk for Toxic Shock Syndrome.
+- It’s non-absorbent meaning there is little to no risk for Toxic Shock Syndrome.

 - You can leave The Diva Cup in for 10-12 hours; Tampons are recommended at no longer than 6-8 hours.

-- They aren’t a “risky and new” product and have actually been around for 80 years.
+- It isn’t a “risky and/or new” product.
+The diva cup has actually been around for about 80 years.

-- Less messy than tampons and pads.
+- Less messy than tampons and pads (most of the time).
 I know, this shocked me too!

 - More comfortable than tampons/pads.
-You don’t even feel it if it’s inserted properly.
+You can’t even feel it if it’s inserted properly.

 Why wouldn’t you use something that awesome!
-Well, that leads me to the one negative associated with The Diva Cup, which I experienced in the beginning.
+Well, that leads me to a few negatives associated with the diva cup, which I definitely experienced in the beginning.
 There is a SERIOUS learning curve to inserting it correctly.
-And if the idea of tampons without applicators (O.B tampons) gives you the “heebie jeebies”, The Diva Cup will scare the ol’ period belt right off of ya.
+And if the idea of tampons without applicators (O.B tampons) gives you the “heebie jeebies”, inserting the diva cup will scare the ol’ period belt right off of ya.
+The negatives are: